grady-lad/Personal/README.md

 - `flex-shrink` Used to define how elements shrink when the combination of the elements is greater in size than the allocated space.
 - using `flex`: is shorthand for flex basis,shrink,grow, and different defaults than the norm.
 Using 1 will give all elements the same size for the allocated space.
 - Adding flex-wrap to a flexbox container allows the items to form a grid.
 The content can then be aligned and distributed along the grid using justify-content and align-content.

+# Random css
+- The :target selector allows us to interact with a fragment identifier, or hash, in our URL from CSS.
+- use `>` to style only direct childs of that div e.g. `section > a`
+- To style the adjacent sibling div use `+` e.g. `section h2 + p` will style only the p tag that comes after the h2 within section.
+- To style all the sibilings after a div use `section h1 ~ *`
+- create a selector in chrome.
+Right click an element within the element view and click copy selector.
+Go to the style tab and paste your selector within a new style and modify it to your needs :)